lvl162/OwnGPT/README.md

 To run the Streamlit app, use the following command:
 ```
 streamlit run owngpt.py --server.address localhost
+On MS windows you can run the batch file startowngpt.bat
 ```
 This command launches the Streamlit app and connects it to the backend server running at `localhost`.